gdlc/BGLR-R/inst/md/BayesianAlphabet.md

 #### Parametric Random Regression with BGLR

 The following examples illustrate the priors implemented so far for linear regression in BGLR.
-In thes examples we illustrate the use of these priors one at a time.
+In these examples we illustrate the use of these priors, one at a time.

 **1. Flat Prior (FIXED)**